 Properly identify themselves in any electronic correspondence and provide

-they must include your access code.
+must include your access code.
 Similar rules are imposed by many external

 networks.
-You are encouraged to ensure that your name (in
+You are encouraged to ensure that your name (in addition to access

-to access

 code) is also attached to all applicable messages.
-It is
+It is specifically forbidden

-you enter your network address as a password.
-Users must comply with
+enter your network address as a password.
+Users must comply with this

 Users do not have a right to privacy when using ECF.

 rights or reasonable expectation of privacy right regarding computer

-communications and data stored on institution computers or
+communications and data stored on institution computers or accessed through

 e‐mail files, for any purpose deemed reasonable by them in their sole